 2. It can be hard to find the right fit.

-"As an HR professional, I often felt the need to reach out to external sources who were subject-matter experts in areas where I was lacking or where I wanted fresh advice," said Coffey.
-"Sometimes an internal HR department devotes so much attention to the day-to-day activities needed to keep the organization running that cutting-edge skills development suffers.
-These skills are what HR professionals need to add the most value."
+“As an HR professional, I often felt the need to reach out to external sources who were subject-matter experts in areas where I was lacking or where I wanted fresh advice,” Coffey said.
+“Sometimes an internal HR department devotes so much attention to the day-to-day activities needed to keep the organization running that cutting-edge skills development suffers.
+These skills are what HR professionals need to add the most value.”

 3. Internal relationships may cause bias.

 Since an internal HR department is onsite, they will engage with organization members daily, which is both good and bad.
-While it can facilitate a positive company culture, it may also become difficult for them to remain unbiased in their duties if your HR staff becomes too submissive or friendly with colleagues or management.
+While it can facilitate a positive company culture, it may also be difficult for them to remain unbiased in their duties if your HR staff becomes too submissive or friendly with colleagues or management.

 When to hire an HR department